RotorHazard/RotorHazard/doc/Hardware and Software Setup Instructions.md

 ### RX5808 Video Receivers
 Modify the rx5808 receivers to use SPI.

-1. Remove the shield from the rx5808.
-The shield is normally held on by a few spots of solder around the edges.
+Remove the shield from the rx5808, the shield is normally held on by a few spots of solder around the edges.
 Use some solder wick to remove the solder and free the shield from the receiver.
-Careful not to pull the shield off as the shield is connected to ground pads on the receiver.
+Be careful not to damage any ground pads on the receiver.
 There are usually small holes around the edge you can use to help push off the shield.

-2. Remove the following resistor:
+Remove the following resistor:
 ![rx5808 spi mod](img/rx5808-new-top.jpg)

-3. The sheild should be soldered back in place after removing the resistor.
+The sheild should be soldered back in place after removing the resistor.

 ### Receiver Nodes
 Complete wiring connections between each Arduino and RX5808.